 - 2.4.3.
-TYSAN has rectified all observations identified during environmental site inspection in the reporting period. - 2.4.4.
-Ecology and landscape and visual monitoring had been conducted on 3 April 2020.
-As reported by Qualified Ecologist, observations and recommendation are summarised as below - 2.4.5.
-There is no change in form, health & structural condition and amenity value for all six recorded species of plant species of conservation importance. - 2.4.6.
+Ecology and landscape and visual monitoring had been conducted on 3 June 2020.
+As reported by the Qualified Ecologist, observations and recommendations are summarised as below. - 2.4.4.
+There is no change in form, health & structural condition and amenity value for all six recorded plant species of conservation importance. - 2.4.5.
 Severe damage caused by Typhoon Mangkhut in September 2018 to the coastal vegetation remained.
-No Lysimachia mauritiana (濱海珍珠菜) could be observed in one of the protection zone near Academic Block(Site A) over 18 months.
+No Lysimachia mauritiana (濱海珍珠菜) could be observed in one of the protection zone near Academic Block (Site A) over 20 months.
 The original plants in this zone have certified as dead.
-The two rediscovered individuals kept growing in other protection zones, with some seedlings observed in vicinity (Plate 1). - 2.4.7.
-Pittosporum tobira (海桐) has shown slight die back of twigs, with regeneration of young leaves; while surrounding invasive species (Leucaena leucocephala and Lantana camara) still existed (Plate 1).
-Clearance within the protection zone has been conducted. - 2.4.8.
+The two rediscovered individuals kept growing in other protection zones, with some seedlings observed in vicinity (Plate 1). - 2.4.6.
+Pittosporum tobira (海桐) has shown slight dieback of twigs, with regeneration of young leaves; while surrounding invasive species (Leucaena leucocephala and Lantana camara) still existed.
+Clearance within the protection zone has been conducted. - 2.4.7.
 Another invasive species Bidens alba has also rapidly grown and covering the growing area of Vitis bryoniifolia (蘡薁).
 Clearance within the protection zone has been conducted.
-New young leaves could be observed for this deciduous climber during this monitoring. - 2.4.9.
-For the three retained trees, there is no change in overall condition of T5, T6 and TA; while broken branches in TA due to the typhoon damage should receive appropriate assessment and treatment. - 2.4.10.
+Leaves could be observed for this deciduous climber during this monitoring. - 2.4.8.
+For the three retained trees, there is no change in overall condition of T5; while regeneration of new foliage made tree health of T6, as well as tree form of TA to be assessed from poor to fair.
+Broken branches in TA due to the typhoon damage should receive appropriate assessment and treatment.
+Corresponding photographic records of T5, T6 and TA are illustrated in Plate 2. - 2.4.9.
+There is no update on compensatory planting after felling of the 15 approved trees. - 2.4.10.
 Seedlings and saplings of the exotic and highly invasive tree Leucaena leucocephala (銀合歡), shrub Lantana camara (馬櫻丹), herb Bidens alba (白花鬼針草) and climber Mikania micrantha (薇甘菊) were observed near the Works Area.
 It is known that soils opening (e.g. due to vegetation clearance during construction phase) results in higher heat stress and loss in soil moisture to the site, and consequently more susceptible to invasion of exotic or undesirable weed species.
-They should be cleared and removed as recommended in the next section in order to avoid/ reduce negative impacts to local native plant community, especially the survival of plant species of conservation important.
+They should be cleared and removed as recommended in the next section in order to avoid/reduce negative impacts to local native plant community, especially the survival of plant species of conservation important.